cardano-foundation/CIPs/CIP-0006/README.md

 ### Extended Metadata structure

-In the following we describe a first minimal version of the extended Json file format
+In the following we describe a first minimal version of the extended JSON file format

 Since this extended metadata file can be updated at any time by the pool operator, a **serial number** is useful for consuming applications and services to identify updates.